-Finding: All 16 youth interviewed felt their privacy and safety is well maintained while showering.
-All 16 youth felt you could take a shower every day.
+Finding: All 10 youth interviewed felt their privacy and safety is well maintained while showering.
+All 10 youth felt they could take a shower every day.

 Question #17: What provisions are provided for clothing, blankets, air temperature, etc. to assure comfort?